StarBlockDAO/NFT-Staking/README.md

 All the contracts for NFT staking and Wrapped NFT on StarBlock DAO.

 # NFTMasterChef Contract
-NFTMasterChef is the core contract of NFT staking and contains the main logic of staking NFT: reward and dividend.
-Every NFT Collection will have a pool in NFTMasterChef, which is responsible for ditributing the StarBlock Token: STB to all the staked NFTs in the pool.
+NFTMasterChef is the core contract of NFT farming on StarBlock DAO and contains the main logic of staking NFT: reward and dividend.
+Every NFT Collection will have a pool in NFTMasterChef, which is responsible for distributing the StarBlock Token: STB to all the staked NFTs in the pool.

 # WrappedNFTFactory Contract
-WrappedNFTFactory is the contract to deploy Wrapped NFT Collection, which is used to wrap NFT.
-Every NFT contract will have a Wrapped NFT contract and every token ID in NFT collection can be wrapped to an Wrapp NFT in the Wrapp NFT collection with the same token ID.
-Also the Wrapp NFT can be unwapped to the NFT with the same token ID anytime without any permission.
-If you own a Wrapped NFT, you own the NFT with the same token ID indirectly which is managed by the Wrapped NFT contract.
-Nobody can unwrapped an Wrapped NFT without a NFT with the same token ID.
+WrappedNFTFactory is the contract to deploy Wrapped NFT(short as WNFT) Collection contract on StarBlock DAO, which is the wrapped collection of original NFT collection.
+Wrapped NFT is equivalent to the original NFT and can be traded arbitrarily, 1 WNFT = 1 Original NFT.

 # NFTUtils Contract
 NFTUtils is a multi-reading contract for the data in NFTMasterChef and other contracts, which is used for the frontend to merge multi-calls.